Golf Swing Sequencing Guide

 • Practice with the StraightAway aid to perfect your takeaway motion

-See also Golf Swing Exercises Guide
+See also Putting Stroke Optimization Guide

 Proper weight transfer during the backswing is crucial for generating power.
 Maintain the same posture throughout your swing to avoid thin or fat shots.
 Remember, body rotation is more important than excessive arm pushing or wrist movement for correct hand and club placement.